beets3d/FutureMakers/docs/projects/car-project/index.md

 ### 3D scanning
    - 3D scanning can be used instead of AI model generation.
 Students can experience the process of scanning real life toy cars and import them into Nomad.
    - Scanned models takes more time and proficiency to fix so this is not recommended for first timers.
+   - 3D scanner is required

 ### Wind Tunnel Testing
    - Learn about the basic aerodynamic principles and the usage of a wind tunnel